Sami-CT/Certificate_Advanced_Calculus_Baruch/README.md

 # Certificate_Advanced_Calculus_Baruch
-Bonds and Options scripts used for the final exam.
-Click for more details.
+Bonds and Options scripts used for the final exam:click for more details.
 Numerical Integration:
 Midpoint Rule
 Trapezoidal Rule